 Boyle achieved stardom with the iconic role of the monster in Young Frankenstein, where he met his wife, then a reporter for the Rolling Stone.
 Beatle John Lennon, Boyle’s great friend, was Best Man at their wedding.
 Boyle received his first Emmy nomination for his acclaimed dramatic performance in the 1977 television film Tail Gunner Joe.
 He was featured in Taxi Driver, The Brink’s Job, Hardcore, Where the Buffalo Roam, Outland, Yellowbeard, Johnny Dangerously, The Dream Team, SOlar Crises, While You Were Sleeping, Monster’s Ball, and The Cat Returns.

-In October 1990, Boyle suffered a stroke that left him completely and immobile for nearly six months.
-After recovering, he went on to win an Emmy Award in 1996 as Outstanding Guest Actor in a Drama Series for his appearance on The X-Files.
+In 1996, Boyle won an Emmy Award as Outstanding Guest Actor in a Drama Series for his appearance on The X-Files.
 Boyle was also widely known for his role as the deadpan, cranky “Frank Barone” in the CBS television sitcom Everybody Loves Raymond.
 He was nominated for an Emmy seven times for this role.

 Boyle passed away in December of 2006.